sissa-data-science/DADApy/docs/source/installation.rst

 Installing the requirements
 ---------------------------

-This package is based on numpy, scipy, sklearn, matplotlib and cython.
+This package is based on numpy, scipy, scikit-learn, and Cython.
 These can be easily installed using anaconda or pip.
 Alternatively, they will be automatically installed with the package.

 Installing the package